dancoVanik/voice-control-library/README.md

 # Voice Control Library
+Web application interface in the form of a library for controlling web content via voice commands.
+Only after a proper voice command from the end user, which must be sequential and distinct for its adequate recognition, can the library handle page content.
+VCL uses W3C speech api for voice recognition to text form.

 ## Funkcionality
-Web application interface in the form of a library for controlling web content via voice commands.
-Only after a proper voice command from the end user, which must be sequential and distinct for its adequate recognition, can the library handle page content
+ The main advantage library is simple implementation new and creative functions that improve work on the internet.
+### API
+You can choose :
+- from 120 human language
+- debug mode
+- continuous recording voice
+- count of maximal alternatives recognize result
+### Client
+You can implement :
+- query selectors corresponding to elements on the page
+- phrases by which will be unique on what functionality goes and which element are set
+- listener can be implemented or not
+ - if is set, execute first
+- actions various charater that executes only if return value is true

 ## Configuration example
 ```JS